LapinskasL/Calculator/README.md

-# Calculator (In-Progress)
+# Calculator

-I'm currently working on a calculator app with a GUI design very similar to the calculator in Windows 10.
+This is a basic calculator application.
+The GUI design was inspired by Windows 10 Calculator.
+Keyboard controls are available to press the buttons.